Bear Paw Pond Conservation Area

 Conservation Area

 The Anderson family set out to preserve a woodland that supports important natural communities and associated species.
 Their goal is to maintain an ecologically functional landscape through responsible stewardship, which is intended to preserve plant communities and a diversity of habitats.
-The Bear Paw Pond Conservation Area lies within an area designated by the Vermont Department of Fish and Wildlife as a high priority, interior forest block for conservation.
+The Bear Paw Pond Conservation Area lies within an area designated by the Vermont Department of Fish and Wildlife as a highest priority, interior forest block for conservation.
 This nature preserve has strong natural resource values which support native plant communities, biodiversity, wildlife habitat, wildlife corridor, structural and functional connectivity, numerous woodland seeps, vernal pools, and two streams which rise on the property.

 Professional foresters and naturalists have made detailed inventories and assessments of the flora and fauna present.
 Numerous areas with rich forest soils and mature trees provide ideal conditions for woodland plants.
 The Stewardship Management Plan emphasizes biological diversity and forest health, protection of soils, wetlands, and riparian areas, protection of habitat for interior forest birds and mammals, protecting corridor connectivity with adjacent conservation lands. and maintenance of an adjacent old field / shrub habitat to support songbirds and pollinators.
 Audubon Society guidelines for improving conditions for forest birds have been incorporated into the Stewardship management plan.
 The largest live elm in a forest setting in Franklin County grew in a portion of the property where rich soils support some very large and healthy trees to this day.